 Each time the gossip about foreknowledge surfaces, Caltech denies it.
 And rightly so, because no group of scientists or research organization anywhere has ever succeeded in correctly predicting a major earthquake by a matter of days.
 (Indeed, one fellow we know at Caltech said the closest he'd ever seen them come is seven years.)

 In another earthquake tale that employs the "mistrust of government" theme, wags were known to assert that the government of California had deliberately underreported the magnitude of the 1994 Northridge quake so as to get out of forking over the rightful emergency relief funds to those whose homes or businesses were damaged by the event's ravages.
-That too was not the case, but to many to whom the 6.7 shaker had felt far stronger than its reported intensity, it was all too believable.
+That too was not the case, but to many to whom the

 The best known of the quake legends, however, is the yarn about a crushed car found in the wake of the 1989 Loma Prieta quake.
 In it, said the whispers, was discovered the body of the car thief that had made off with it.